Stellar Luminosities from the Stefan-Boltzmann Equation

 Note

-Having users input values at runtime is not the most common way to take dynamic inputs to code, but is very useful for highly “interactive” programs like this
+Having users input values at runtime is not the most common way to take dynamic inputs to code.
+However, it is very useful for highly “interactive” programs like this one.

 Fun with Units (Bonus)#